dwidder/dwidder.github.io/index.md

 I earned my BS in June of 2017 from the [Robert D. Clark Honors College](http://honors.uoregon.edu) at the University of Oregon in Eugene, Oregon where I studied Computer and Information Science.
 I wrote my Undergraduate Thesis on the programming practices of scientific research programmers, and was advised by [Professor Stephen Fickas](http://ix.cs.uoregon.edu/~fickas/new_home/).

-I do [research](/research) at the intersection of Software Engineering and Human Computer Interaction, with an aim to improve Computer Science Education.
+I do [research](/research) at the intersection of Software Engineering and Human Computer Interaction.
 I was born in [Tillamook, Oregon](https://en.wikipedia.org/wiki/Tillamook,_Oregon) but grew up in Berlin, Germany and Singapore.
 Apart from my research interests, I enjoy painting, running and rowing.

 I am always excited to meet new people and hear about new ideas and opportunities.
 Feel free to [reach out!](/contact)